 As a major contributor in the labour pools where it is established, Naval Group leaves a lasting impression on the industrial and economic fabric, and particularly on SMEs.

 Naval Group links its suppliers and subcontractors to its performance and its growth, which implies closely linking them to its Corporate Social Responsibility (CSR) policy.

-Hence, Naval Group asks its suppliers and subcontractors to adhere to the “Code of Conduct for Suppliers”.
-This document states the group’s expectations in governance, environment, human rights and social matters.
+Hence, Naval Group asks its suppliers and subcontractors to adhere to the Naval Group Code of Conduct for Suppliers, which sets forth the group’s expectations as regards governance, compliance, the environment, human rights and social matters.